espacesociety/espacesociety.github.io/_macropedia/arturo-san-degas.md

 Unlike other constitutions, the Accordant lacks the requisite compromise language.
 He was able to clearly delineate the duties of citizen, magistrate, and parlimentarian in an interlocking web that has since proven to prevent the government from being overwhelmingly powerful but also preventing the kingdom from devolving into an anarchy.

 Magistratory governments were established in each system and comprised delegates from each significantly inhabited world.
 Those delegates ran local affairs at the pleasure of the Monarch, and also appointed ministers who served in the lower house of parliment.
-As this house was given the power to remove the Monarch (under certain limitations), the Monarch's pleasure was beholding to Magistratory interests.
+As this house was given the the power to remove the Monarch (under certain limitations), the Monarch's pleasure was beholding to Magistratory interests.

 The citizens then selected the upper house of Parliment.
 They were given the power to remove magistrates, which gave citizens the power to remove ineffective magistrates.